 Mobile app.
 And everything I can do on my desktop I can do on my iOs using the app that works just as fast and easy.
 (The app is available for Android, too.)

-Again, I'm a newbie so while there are a number of bells and whistles to come, like Power E*TRADE and E*TRADE Capital Management, I'm nowhere near ready for those trading tools.
+Again, I'm a newbie so while there are several bells and whistles to come, like Power E*TRADE and E*TRADE Capital Management, I'm nowhere near ready for those trading tools.
 Instead, I like the basic tools, such as

 What happens if I need help or advice?